elastic/elasticsearch-hdfs/README.md

 The hadoop gateway requires two simple settings.
 The `gateway.hdfs.uri` controls the URI to connect to the hadoop cluster, for example: `hdfs://myhost:8022`.
 The `gateway.hdfs.path` controls the path under which the gateway will store the data.
 The `gateway.hdfs.concurrent_streams` allow to throttle the number of streams (per node) opened against the shared gateway performing the snapshot operation.
 It defaults to `5`.

+Note: When using the cloudera hadoop distribution, you need to replace the hadoop core jar provided by the plugin with the cloudera one - this also requires you to place the [guava-r09-jarjar.jar](https://repository.cloudera.com/content/repositories/third-party/org/apache/hadoop/thirdparty/guava/guava/r09-jarjar/) in the hadoop plugin directory.

 License
 -------